coder/docs/setup/kubernetes/index.md

 receive applicable fixes, including security updates, from the Kubernetes project maintainers.

+> At installation, Coder checks to ensure that your cluster meets the minimum
+> requirements; if not, the installation process fails, and you'll receive an
+> error message with additional information.

 Coder continuously removes usage of deprecated Kubernetes API versions once the minimum baseline version of Kubernetes supports the necessary features in a stable version.
 We follow this policy to ensure that Coder stops using